 Well, Ford CEO was over in China recently, did some tours of their auto plants and stuff, and came back.

-But the Ford is not competitive, and that we don't have a way to be competitive.
+But the Ford is not competitive and we don't have a way to be competitive.

 Are you hearing that?

-This is CEO of Ford who walked through Chinese factories.
+This is the CEO of Ford who walked through Chinese factories.

-A lot of them are dark factories, meaning they don't need lights because there's no human there, it's all robots.
+A lot of them are dark factories, meaning they don't need lights because there's no human there.

-And he looked at it and said, We basically we can't catch up, that they've already lapped us and our auto industry might just disappear, except for Elon.
+And he looked at it and said, basically, we can't catch up, that they've already lapped us, and our auto industry might just disappear, except for Elon.

-And then according to Matt Margulis, PJ Media, uh, some of the big Democrat states Are already reducing uh healthcare costs for illegal immigrants because they found out that they can't afford it.
+And then according to Matt Margulis, PJ Media, some of the big Democrat states are already reducing health care costs for illegal immigrants because they found out that they can't afford it.

-But apparently, California and uh let's see, uh Minnesota to Malls and uh Pritzker and Illinois have all rolled back or frozen Medicaid programs for illegal immigrants.
+But apparently, California and let's see, Minnesota, Tim Walls, and Pritzker and Illinois have all rolled back or frozen Medicaid programs for illegal immigrants.

 So they are quite aware that there's a spending problem with that category.

-So apparently California loans spends 8.5 billion annually for Medi-Cal for illegal residents.
+So apparently California alone spends 8.5 billion annually for Medi-Cal for illegal residents.

 8.5 billion per year.